titotobar/health-misinfo-analyzer/README.md

-# Health Misinformation Analyzer – Project 2 (OOP)
+# Health Misinformation Analyzer – Project 4

 This project transforms our Project 1 function library into a fully object-oriented system designed to analyze health-related articles for misinformation.
 Our system uses multiple interacting classes to detect claims, compare them to a trusted glossary, score misinformation risk, and generate analysis reports.